CycloneDX/cyclonedx-node-yarn/README.md

 1. create the bundle: run  `yarn build`

-Then, import the bundle into your project using `yarn import ...`, or reference it in [YARN_PLUGINS](https://yarnpkg.com/advanced/plugin-tutorial#dynamically-loading-plugins-using-the-yarn_plugins-environment-variable) — like so:
+Then, import the bundle into your project using `yarn import ...`, or reference it in environment variable [`YARN_PLUGINS`](https://yarnpkg.com/advanced/plugin-tutorial#dynamically-loading-plugins-using-the-yarn_plugins-environment-variable) — like so:

 ```shell
 YARN_PLUGINS=.../bundles/@yarnpkg/plugin-sbom.js yarn sbom --help